emilours/PHILOSOPHERS/README.md

 Project Requirements:
 - Written in **C** with a Makefile to compile the project.
 - No global variables.
-- Must handle proper memory management.
+- Must handle proper memory management : `make debug` to run with fsanitize
 - Use standard C library functions such as `malloc`, `free`, `pthread_create`, `pthread_mutex_lock`, etc.
 - No data races allowed.